Celebrate with Timeless Tales, Music, & More! • April 24–29, 2023

 Tim Lowry's love for show business began when he was six years old, watching a thrilling performance of the Ringling Bros. and Barnum & Bailey Circus.
 Approaching his 10,000th performance, Tim, also known as the “Sweet Tea Commentator,” began touring the National Storytelling Festival circuit.
 He has shared stories on stages since 2012, from Connecticut to California, and has performed numerous times at Patchwork Tales.

-Participating food truck vendors for 2023 include Palmetto Pony, Roam Local, Sprinkle of Love, and That Won Truck.
+Participating food truck vendors for 2023 include Palmetto Pony, Roam Local, and Sprinkle of Love.

 For additional information on the Patchwork Tales Storytelling Festival, contact: